Glossary of Enterprise Risk Management Terms

 Pre-Event Mitigation - Pre-event mitigations are measures and activities that have been put in place to lessen the negative consequences of a risk event before it occurs.
 Pre-event mitigations focus on lessening the likelihood that a risk event will occur.
 For example, an organization concerned about the risk of a service outage at an important data centre caused by a power outage may choose to implement a redundant power source as a proactive preventative measure.
 Pre-event mitigations are a primary component of risk bow tie diagrams.

-Qualitative Risk Assessment - An approach to risk assessment that focuses on factual and numerical data, along with mathematical analysis methods, in order to reduce bias and produce a more accurate measure of risk.
+Quantitative Risk Assessment - An approach to risk assessment that focuses on factual and numerical data, along with mathematical analysis methods, in order to reduce bias and produce a more accurate measure of risk.
 Impact rating may be based on the specific losses that would be occurred from a risk event and probability may be derived from past incidents or other measurable key risk indicators.
-A simple model for qualitative risk assessment is included in our guide of 7 steps to implementing risk appetitive.
+A simple model for quantitative risk assessment is included in our guide of 7 steps to implementing risk appetitive.
 More sophisticated approaches include calculations for Annualized Loss Expectancy, Modern Portfolio Theory, Value at Risk, Monte Carlo Simulation and more.

 Residual Risk - The rating of risk after the beneficial effects of risk mitigations have been considered.
 It represents the net level of risk facing organization after risk controls.
 Because risk mitigations can moderate both the impact and likelihood of a risk event, residual risk is usually calculated as the product of residual likelihood times the residual impact of an event.
 Residual risk differs from inherent risk, which is the gross risk facing the organization before considering the moderating effects of risk mitigations.